 Income limits vary depending on the credit card, but you must make at least enough money to repay your credit card balance each month.
 The higher your income, the better chance you have at getting approved for a credit card even though you don't have a credit score.

 Pre-Qualify for a Credit Card

-A few major credit card issuers have online pre-qualification that allow you see if there's a credit card available for your credit profile.
-These pre-qualifications are typically soft credit checks – meaning they won’t hurt your credit score or show up on your credit report when someone else checks your report.
+A few major credit card issuers have an online pre-qualification that allows you to see if there's a credit card available for your credit profile.
+These pre-qualifications are typically soft credit checks, meaning they won’t hurt your credit score or show up on your credit report when someone else checks your report.
 If you eventually follow through with a credit card application, that hard inquiry will show up on your credit report and has the potential to lower your credit score.

 Pre-qualifying for a credit card doesn’t guarantee approval.
-Other factors – like your income – could cause you to be denied for a credit card that you’ve pre-qualified for.
+Other factors such as your income could cause you to be denied for a credit card for which you’ve been pre-qualified.
 If you’re denied, you’ll get a letter in the mail that tells you the specific reason why.
 Use this information in the letter to decide what you want to do next.

 Get a Student Credit Card

 If you’re a student, you may qualify for a student credit card.
 These cards are designed for college students who may not have a large income or a credit history.
 To qualify, you may have to provide proof that you're enrolled in a qualified college or university.
 Choose carefully.
 Some student credit cards have high interest rates and lots of fees.

 Apply for a Store Credit Card